freeCodeCamp/freeCodeCamp/guide/english/csharp/if-else-statement/index.md

 ```
 ## Shorten If Else Statement

-We can use operator :? which is great for short if else statements.
+We can use the ternary :? which is great for short if else statements.
 For example:
 ```C#
 int Price=30;